Mouad-Lembarek/Mouad-Lembarek/README.md

 ## About

-I'm an AI Engineer & Software Engineer, and Engineering Team Manager, focused on building intelligent systems, automation, and software products.
-I'm also an **n8n Ambassador**, passionate about AI, automation, and sharing knowledge with the developer community.
+I'm an AI & Software Engineer, Engineering Team Manager, focused on building intelligent systems, automation, and software products.
+I'm also an **n8n Ambassador & GDG Organiser**, passionate about AI, automation, and sharing knowledge with the developer community.

-My approach: **understand the problem → simplify it → build the solution.**
+My approach: **understand the problem → simplify it → build the solution → deliver value to my clients**

 <br/>